We have a dedicated Student Finance Officer, Dr Elizabeth Bland, who is able to provide advice on financial matters.

-You can apply for a loan of up to £10,000 as a contribution to your course and living costs.
-If your course is longer than one year you can claim up to £5,000 in the first year and the rest in year 2.
-The loan is paid in three instalments over the academic year.
+You can apply for a loan of up to £10,609 as a contribution to your course and living costs.
+The loan is paid in three installments over the academic year.
 You must be studying a taught or research Master's course, live in England and be under 60 at the start of the first academic year of the course.
 You will start repayment in the April after you complete or leave your course if you earn over £6,000 per year.
 The repayments are 6% of income over £21,000.
-Additional information can be found at www.gov.uk/studentfinance.
+Additional information can be found on the Gov.uk finance pages.